Updated for v2.4

 - Bennett and Sucrose/Kazuha are must-haves for their buffing abilities.
 Sucrose will usually give higher damage compared to pre-C2 Kazuha.
-Anemo users must have the Viridescent Venerer set or at the very least Instructors set.
+Anemo users must have the Viridescent Venerer set or at the very least Instructor set.
 For Sucrose, you can use Thrilling Tales of Dragon Slayers, or either Sacrificial Fragments or The Widsith if you have another TTDS holder in your team.

 - The last slot is fairly flexible.
-Some common options are Klee and Yanfei for pyro resonance, and either may also hold TTDS.
-Zhongli also works for extra resistance shred from his Elemental Skill.
+Some common options are Klee and Yanfei for Pyro Resonance, and either may also hold TTDS.
+Zhongli also works for extra Resistance shred from his Elemental Skill.
 For other options, check out the #mona-combos channel in the Mona Mains discord, which contains an extensive library of user-submitted Mona combos along with detailed descriptions and videos.

 Recommended Comp example:

 This team usually revolves around an Electro core of Fischl and Beidou.
 However, you can substitute either Raiden Shogun or Kujou Sara for Fischl or Beidou.
 Raiden Shogun, in most cases, will extend the duration of your rotation.
-The last slot is a flex slot and can be filled by a healer, shielder, Anemo character, or another element needed for shieldbreaking purposes.
-Note that an Anemo character is particularly effective in EC teams, since you can easily swirl both Hydro and Electro to trigger the 4pc Viridescent Venerer effect on both elements.
+The last slot is a flex slot and can be filled by a healer, shielder, Anemo character, or another Element needed for shield-breaking purposes.
+Note that an Anemo character is particularly effective in EC teams, since you can easily swirl both Hydro and Electro to trigger the 4pc Viridescent Venerer effect on both Elements.

 Recommended Comp examples:

 This team usually consists of two Cryo units and an Anemo support unit.
 The most popular Cryo damage dealers are Ganyu and Ayaka.
-It is preferred to have an Anemo unit with crowd control abilities to take advantage of Mona’s AOE Hydro application from her Elemental Burst.
-The second Cryo unit is usually Diona for her shielding, healing, and energy-battery capabilities.
+It is preferred to have an Anemo unit with crowd control abilities to take advantage of Mona’s AoE Hydro application from her Elemental Burst.
+The second Cryo unit is usually Diona for her shielding, healing, and Energy-battery capabilities.
 If you are comfortable with not running a defensive unit, you can use a sub-dps unit such as Shenhe, Kaeya or Rosaria.
-You can opt to run Prototype Amber on Mona for some marginal healing and extra energy if you choose to go this route.
+You can opt to run Prototype Amber on Mona for some marginal healing and extra Energy if you choose to go this route.

 Recommended Comp examples:

 Mona will usually run ATK% Sands/Hydro DMG Goblet/Crit Rate or Crit DMG Circlet when used as a DPS.
-An EM Sands can be considered if Mona is able to reliably and consistently trigger vaporize reactions.
+An EM Sands can be considered if Mona is able to reliably and consistently trigger Vaporize Reactions.
 In particular, an EM Sands can lead to higher damage when Mona is used for her burst damage/nuke abilities.
 There is no general rule on whether ATK% Sands or EM Sands is better for nuking.
 The optimal choice will depend on the quality of your substats, as well as how well-geared your other buffers (Bennett/Sucrose or Kazuha) are.
 It is best to consult a damage calculator when deciding which piece to use.

-2pc of Depth/Gladiator/Shimenawa/Wanderer’s/Noblesse
+2pc of HoD/Gladiator’s Finale/Shimenawa’s Reminiscence/WT/NO

 You can opt to run two different 2-piece bonuses of any of the following combinations of artifact sets listed above.
 Each combination might have a slightly different emphasis in terms of playstyle, but they are all roughly comparable in terms of damage.
 The priority should be on choosing artifact pieces with the highest quality substats.
 This is the most flexible option and can even overtake the various 4 piece options listed below.
 The following handy tool can help you choose the best pieces to equip given your artifact inventory.
 Unless you already have existing pieces, the most resin efficient option is to farm for 2 Depth/2 Shim since the alternative domain sets, Blizzard Strayer and ESF, can be used on other characters.

 Mona’s Elemental Skill has a 12 second Cooldown, and the duration of the 4 set effect is 15 seconds, so 100% uptime is easily achievable.
-The only negative of the 4 Depth set is that Mona’s Elemental skill can steal Vaporize reactions from either Mona’s Charged Attacks or Xiangling’s Pyronado, which can be a dps loss.
+The only negative of the 4 Depth set is that Mona’s Elemental Skill can steal Vaporize Reactions from either Mona’s Charged Attacks or Xiangling’s Pyronado, which can be a DPS loss.
 As such, this artifact choice usually works best in Electro-Charged teams.

 4 Emblem of Severed Fate (ESF)

 On paper, this artifact set is the strongest option for burst damage/nuke Mona.
-A lvl 90 Mona has 132% base ER (152% ER when factoring in the 2 piece bonus), meaning the 4 piece bonus will provide to Mona 38% DMG Bonus to her Elemental Burst compared to the 35% DMG Bonus provided by the 2 Depth/ 2 NO option.
+A Lvl 90 Mona has 132% base ER (152% ER when factoring in the 2 piece bonus), meaning the 4 piece bonus will provide to Mona 38% DMG Bonus to her Elemental Burst compared to the 35% DMG Bonus provided by the 2 Depth/ 2 NO option.
 However, this difference of 3% is not substantial and you should still focus on using artifact pieces with the highest quality substats.
 This web tool will help you to choose the correct artifact pieces to maximize your nuke damage.

 Note that even when running this set, the amount of damage Mona receives from the 4 piece effect and her own A4 passive by rolling into ER% is still less than what she receives from offensive substat rolls, e.g. ATK%, EM and CRIT.
-It is therefore not recommended to overinvest into ER% beyond what is needed to burst off-cooldown when using 4ESF for DPS Mona.
+It is therefore not recommended to overinvest into ER% beyond what is needed to use Burst off-cooldown when using 4ESF for DPS Mona.

-This option is especially strong in scenarios where you can reliably vaporize Mona’s Charged Attacks.
+This option is especially strong in scenarios where you can reliably Vaporize Mona’s Charged Attacks.
 If you can accomplish the above, then this set is worthwhile since a majority of Mona’s damage will come from Charged Attacks and will make up for the lack of bonuses for Mona’s Normal Attacks, Elemental Skill, and Elemental Burst.
 However, Mona does not have any stamina reduction mechanics built into her kit, so it can be difficult to spam Charged Attacks over long periods of time.
-Only a viable option in Mona sustained damage vaporize teams since EM does not benefit Electro-charged teams much.
+Only a viable option in Mona sustained damage Vaporize teams since EM does not benefit Electro-Charged teams much.

 Mona will want to run an ER% Sands/Hydro DMG Goblet/Crit Rate Circlet in this role.
-It is best to prioritize ER% for the substats, until you have enough ER% to burst off-cooldown which is roughly around the 200-300% range.
+It is best to prioritize ER% for the substats, until you have enough ER% to use Burst off-cooldown which is roughly around the 200-300% range.
 Note that if you are running 4ESF (Emblem of Severed Fate) on Mona in a Freeze comp (or team without any ATK buffers), an ATK% goblet can be a competitive option.
 This is because Mona already possesses a lot of DMG Bonus for her Elemental Burst due to her passive talent, the 4ESF effect, and the Omen DMG% Buff.

 4 Noblesse Oblige (NO)

-Gives a strong team buff and Mona’s 60 cost energy burst makes it easy for her to activate the Noblesse buff every rotation.
+Gives a strong team buff and Mona’s 60-cost Energy Burst makes it easy for her to activate the Noblesse buff every rotation.
 This is the most versatile set for the support role.

 4 Tenacity of the Millelith (TotM)

-Gives a strong team buff, but Mona is not able to maintain uptime of the TotM buff for the full duration of a team rotation, since Mona’s elemental skill only lasts for 5 seconds.
+Gives a strong team buff, but Mona is not able to maintain uptime of the TotM buff for the full duration of a team rotation, since Mona’s Elemental Skill only lasts for 5 seconds.
 Be aware that Mona’s Elemental Skill will not trigger the 4-piece set bonus on cast: only the ticking damage from when her Elemental Skill hits an enemy will trigger or sustain the set bonus effect.
 Should only be considered if a separate teammate is already using 4NO and additional team buffs are required.
 Mona can trigger the TotM buff using her Ascension 1 talent, but this is a niche interaction that is usually never relevant in actual combat.
 Also note that the TotM buff can be snapshotted by some characters.

 4 Emblem of Severed Fate (ESF)